michaelbabajide/traffic-light-controller/README.md

 ## Introduction

-The Traffic Light Controller FPGA Project is a project developed using VHDL for an FPGA board.
+The Traffic Light Controller is a project developed using VHDL for an FPGA board.
 The project demonstrates the simulation of a traffic intersection with different traffic light phases.
 The logic implemented in VHDL controls the transitions between various states to simulate the behavior of traffic lights.

 ## Features